carstenbauer/MonteCarlo.jl/docs/src/DQMC/lattice.md

 #### Implementing your own Lattice

-If you want to implement your own lattice you need to implement a couple of things for compatability.
+If you want to implement your own lattice you need to implement a couple of things for compatibility.
 Your lattice should inherit from `MonteCarlo.AbstractLattice`.
 It should implement a method `length(lattice)` returning the total number of sites.
 The more complex lattice iterators require a method `positions(lattice)` returning the positions of each site in matching order, and a method `lattice_vectors(lattice)` returning D vectors pointing from one end of the lattice to the other along nearest neighbor directions, where D is the dimensionality of the lattice.
 If you are using the default models you will also need to implement some way to get nearest neighbor directions.
 You have two options here - either implement some traits and fields or implement the getter function directly.
 For the first option you need to implement:
 * the field `neighs::Matrix{Int}` with `target = neighs[neighbor_idx, source]` and `has_neighbors_table(lattice) = true`